 There were several future film and TV makers shooting home movies at the 1956 Olympic Games in Melbourne, which ran from 22 November to 8 December 1956.

-Oscar-nominated film director Bruce Beresford (Breaker Morant ,1980; Driving Miss Daisy, 1989; Mao’s Last Dancer, 2009) was 16 when he shot this 8mm home movie footage in Melbourne.
-This excerpt features shots of Melbourne streets, Olympic banners, crowds, the Olympic Village and athletes as well as the soccer final between Yugoslavia and the Soviet Union.
+Oscar-nominated film director Bruce Beresford (Breaker Morant,1980; Driving Miss Daisy, 1989; Mao’s Last Dancer, 2009) was 16 when he shot this 8mm home movie footage in Melbourne.
+This excerpt features shots of Melbourne streets, Olympic banners, crowds, the Olympic Village and athletes as well as the soccer semi-final between Bulgaria and the Soviet Union:

 Future adventurer Mike Leyland entered a cartoon competition at age 15 and received a letter from country singer Smoky Dawson telling him he’d won a trip to the Games of the XVI Olympiad.
 His father bought him a 16mm movie camera and Mike recorded his experiences, even making his own opening and end credits.

 As can be seen in the clip below, Mike was lucky to have a seat close to the track for the opening ceremony.
 He filmed athletes from France, Great Britain and Northern Ireland, India and Australia as they passed by, the lighting of the Olympic Cauldron and a number of events including the walk, hurdles, hammer throw, running and boxing:

 Two decades later, Mike and his brother Mal Leyland became household names thanks to their travel adventure series Ask the Leyland Brothers (1976–80, 1983–84) which paved the way for future TV personalities like Steve Irwin and programs like Getaway (1992–current) and The Great Outdoors (1993–2009, 2012).